stenslae/SecurityWriteups/Notes_And_Reports/ICS/iot_communication.md

+### HART (Highway Addressable Remote Transducer)

 ### EtherCAT

 EtherCAT (Ethernet for Control Automation Technology) leverages an IEC 61158 Fieldbus system over Ethernet in order to enable real-time computing in industrial applications.
 Synchronization is expected to be precise and low jitter with less than 1us of clock speed.
 In this system, an EtherCAT master has a large amount of slaves daisy chained together, and the master communicates with these slaves in a loop style.
-Typically, the master will have multiple ports connected to the slaves, enabling network redundancy, and have loopback switches that close on failure of the primary communication line, which connects a redundant communication line [2].
+Typically, the master will have multiple ports connected to the slaves, enabling network redundancy, and have loopback switches that close on failure of the primary communication line, which connects a redundant communication line.

 ## PAN RF Protocols

-### Bluetooth
+### Bluetooth & BLE

+Bluetooth transmits data over short ranges in personal area networks.
+It uses the UHF band of 2.402 GHz to 2.48 GHz.
+This is IoT, though, so of course there is the embedded edition, Bluetooth Low Energy (BLE).
+BLE sends smaller data packets, is spread across different frequencies, and has sleep modes.
+It is incompatible with bluetooth, so most BLE chips have Bluetooth.

-### BLE
+### Z-Wave

+Z-Wave is a wireless ad hock network that operates in the sub-GHz band, around 900 MHz.
+It does not interfere with Wi-Fi and Bluetooth and is low power and low-data rate.
+It is capable of mesh networking, where Z-Wave devices can repeat signals up to four hops to extend the network range, with up to 232 devices, and each device has a range of 70-100 meters.
+Z-Wave transmits with AES-128 encryption, and is typically used in smart homes.

 ### ZigBee

-### Z-Wave
+Zigbee is a low power communication wireless ad hock network.
+Zigbee defines the device management and application protocol, while IEEE 802.15.4 is the physical and link layer.
+It is a wireless mesh network that uses AES-128 encryption.
+IEEE 802.15.4 operates primarily in the 2.4 GHz band.
+It's used in smart homes usually, it is pretty much the same as Z-Wave but not proprietary.

 ## WAN RF Protocols

 ### 6LoWPAN

+6LoWPAN is a low power WAN that uses IPv6.
+IPv4 and IPv6 can wrap any physical and link layers, but this defines the application between IP and the low-power devices.
+It also uses IEEE 802.15.4, like Zigbee.

+### LoRaWAN

+Long Range  is a radio communication on spread spectrum modulation.
+LoRa is the radio signal technology while LoRaWAN is the actual applicaiton.
+It is used for low-power devices over long distances.
+It uses sub gigahertz radio frequencies that are not liscenced, such as the bands 863 MHz to 928 MHz.
+It is especially used for transmitting positional information and it has datarates of 300 bits/s to 27 kbits/s.

 ### SigFox

-### LoraWAN
+Sigfox is a 0G low-power WAN that is in short range bands of 868 MHz and 902 MHz.
+Sigfox is designed to connect low power objects securely when they emit small amounts of data.
+It's proprietary, but functions like other LoWANs, where base stations connect IoT devices.

 ## Routing Protocols